 - Dressing oneself.

 Confusion can also extend to not being able to place a face or name, even someone close to them.
-This is different to not recognising someone and can be distressing for all concerned.
+This is different to not recognizing someone and can be distressing for all concerned.

 - developing a short fuse that is easily triggered;